 Path validation using the Bluetooth Mesh Directed Forwarding echo procedure checks that a path is still working.

 If a Bluetooth Mesh Directed Forwarding node subscribes to a new address, or if a dependent node (see ) such as a low power node subscribes to a new address, then the Bluetooth Mesh Directed Forwarding solicitation procedure is performed.
 This procedure causes a path to be updated to include this node, which becomes an additional target node in the path.

 The monitoring and maintenance procedures ensure that broken paths are identified and re-established automatically.
 This is an example of self-organizing behavior in a Bluetooth® Mesh network.

 Access messages are message types that are defined as part of client and server models and which act upon the model’s state values.
-Access messages may be delivered across the network by either managed flooding or by directed forwarding.
+Access messages may be delivered across the network by either Bluetooth Mesh Managed Flooding or by Bluetooth Mesh Directed Forwarding.
 The Directed Publish Policy state indicates which of the two methods should be used.

-To indicate to relay nodes that directed forwarding should be used, network PDUs are secured by the path origin with security material known as the directed security material.
+To indicate to relay nodes that Bluetooth Mesh Directed Forwarding should be used, network PDUs are secured by the path origin with security material known as the directed security material.

-The formulae for calculating the managed flooding and directed forwarding security materials are as follows:
+The formulae for calculating the Bluetooth Mesh Managed Flooding and Bluetooth Mesh Directed Forwarding security materials are as follows:

 managed flooding security material